The Georgian House: Availability

-Today, only three episodes of the series exist in the HTV archive.
-These are episodes 1, 3 and 7, with the remaining four believed to have been wiped.
-Despite this, archive TV specialists Network DVD released the three remaining episodes on a single DVD on 24 May 2010.
+Today, only two episodes of the series exist in the HTV archive.
+These are episodes 1 and 7, with the remaining five believed to have been wiped.
+Since then, a home-recorded videotape of episode 3 has come to light.
+Despite its only partial existence, archive TV specialists Network DVD released the three remaining episodes on a single DVD on 24 May 2010.
 PDF files of the scripts represented the 'lost' episodes 2, 4, 5 and 6 allowing the narrative to be understood.